yamigr/tcpleveldb/README.md

 var password = ''

 var client = new tcpleveldb.Client(port, host, user, password)

+// add some additional query data to handle it on the server-side-event 'clientMessage' or 'data' client.addQuery = {topic : 'Hello'}

 //if key is empty it will create one like c10zlYDlf